TelecomSudparis-RST/HpacOpac/README.md

 This demo operates in an OpenStack distributed environment, tested using both `OpenStack Icehouse` and `OpenStack Mitaka`.

-This demo supports also `Regions`, where a single `Horizon` and `Keystone` service is shared among different DataCenters.
+This demo supports also `Regions`, where a single `Horizon` and `Keystone` service is shared among different Data Centers.

-An OpenStack DataCenter, to operate with this demo, must have a `Nova` and `Ceilometer` service installed.
+An OpenStack Data Center, to operate with this demo, must have a `Nova` and `Ceilometer` service installed.

-The OpenStack DataCenters should have given `Tenants` created, associating each to a `vCDN` client.
+The OpenStack Data Centers should have `Tenants` created, associating each to a `vCDN` client.

 > **NOTE:** Make sure the `endpoints` set in the `Keystone` service are properly reachable and point to the appropriate API HTTP url.